toto6038/windows-uwp.zh-tw/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   現在 InitializeSampleUserAccounts 方法已經存在，請取消 LoadAccountListAsync 方法中方法呼叫的註釋。
+-   Now that the InitalizeSampleUserAccounts method exists uncomment the method call in the LoadAccountListAsync method.

     ```cs
     private async void LoadAccountListAsync()